Every purchase is either direct or indirect.The distinction drives your entire strategy.

 Shortages or supplier failures can halt production lines.

-Strategic suppliers require deeper integration (EDI, VMI, JIT).
+Strategic suppliers require deep integration: EDI, VMI, JIT.

 Engineering involvement

-Specifications are often set by R&D or engineering, not just procurement.
+Specifications often set by R&D or engineering, not just procurement.

 What Is Indirect Procurement?